Axeljojo22/Axeljojo22/README.md

 - Improving my skills in data visulization and data models.

 ### ⚡ Fun Fact
-- When I'm not dataing, I'm usually staring into space, trying to solve the world's problems.
+- When I'm not analyzing data, I'm usually staring into space, trying to solve the world's problems.

 ---